Why should I go on a glacier cruise?

-1. Access: many of Patagonia's glaciers are simply inaccessible from the land, so taking a boat trip or cruise allows you to access glaciers that few people get to see.
+• Explore remote glaciers that are inaccessible from the land, to visit locations that few people will ever get to see.

 Swoop Says background image